briandconnelly/nicheconstruct/paper/05_discussion.md

 Because of the importance of this process, it would be very informative to explore how sensitive our results are to the rate at which cooperators increase subpopulation sizes and the rate at which this benefit decays in the absence of cooperators.
 Similarly, our results could be substantially affected by alterations in the rate at which the constructed environment changes in response to changes in the subpopulation.

-Other studies, while not focused on cooperation, have similarly shown that the timescales at which niche construction feedbacks occur can strongly influence evolutionary outcomes [@laland1999evolutionary; @laland1996evolutionary].
+Other studies, while not focused on cooperation, have shown that the timescales at which niche construction feedbacks occur can strongly influence evolutionary outcomes [@laland1999evolutionary; @laland1996evolutionary].
 This perspective may be crucial for understanding the evolution of cooperative behaviors like the production of public goods.
 In these instances, environmental changes are likely to occur on different timescales than growth, which can have profound effects.
 For example, a multitude of factors, including protein durability [@brown2007durability; @kummerli2010molecular], diffusion [@driscoll2010theory; @allison2005cheaters], and resource availability [@zhang2013exploring; @ghoul2014experimental] influence both the rate and the degree to which public goods alter the environment.